 3.10.
-File transfer
+File transfer for accepted papers

-For electronic submissions the files should be uploaded via the web.
-Full details of this procedure are given at http:// journals.iucr.org/services/submit.html.
+For electronic submission, files should be uploaded via the web at an address provided by the Co-editor.
+Full details of this procedure are given at http://journals.iucr.org/d/services/submitbdy.html.